dnsvee/Java/Forth/README.md

 ## Lists

-A list, implemented using Vector is constructed like this:
+A list, implemented using Java's Stack class is constructed like this:
 ```
 ( elements... )
 list!
 ```

 The first form is a literal.
-Note that when the list is constructed it is reversed to match the way it is visually represented so when a list is made like ( 1 2 3 4 ) then 1 is the first element and 4 the last.
+Note that when the list is constructed using literal notation it is reversed to match the way it is visually represented so when a list is made like ( 1 2 3 4 ) then 1 is the first element and 4 the last.

 Words defined on lists:
 ```
 word	stack notation	explanation

-push	( b a --   )	push a on top of b:list
+apush	( b a --   )	push b on top of a:list
-pop	( a   -- b )	pops top element from a:list on top of stack as b:object
+apop	( a   -- b )	pops top element from a:list on top of stack as b:object
-at 	( b a -- c ) 	get c:value at index b:number from a:list
+aget 	( b a -- c ) 	get c:value at index b:number from a:list
-set     ( c b a -- ) 	set value of index b:number in list:c to value a
+aset    ( c b a -- ) 	set value of index b:number in c:list to value a
+aconcat ( b a -- b ) 	adds values of a:list to b:list
+aclear  ( a --     )    clears a:list
+asize   ( a -- b   ) 	b:number is size of a:map
 ```

 ## Maps